eudoxia0/eudoxia0.github.io/fiction/_posts/2021-08-08-maker-of-rivers.md

 Early in the morning of the next day, they agreed to leave.
 They dismantled the tent, and put their equipment in its boxes.
 Sabra took a brief walk through the forest, then returned to shore.
 Tiet stood on the deck of the glider, picking the boxes Timon lifted up and lowering them into the hold.
 And she froze: from her vantage point, Tiet stood directly in front of the glider’s sole propfan, his head ringed by the thin halo of the engine inlet.
 Briefly.
 And then he squatted to pick up another box.

-Sitting in the glider, flying over the endless blue of the ocean, she held the gold wreath in her hands, careful not to bend the delicate leaves.
-Tears welled up but didn’t break. _The  wreath_.
-To the victor who had conquered death, who had swam back to shore from the abyss.
-She turned it in her hands, counting the leaves as if they were prayer beads.
-A crown of one hundred and nine leaves.
+Sitting in the glider, flying over the endless blue of the ocean, she held the gold wreath in her hands, careful not to bend the delicate leaves. _The wreath_: to the victor who had conquered death, who had swam back to shore from the abyss.
+She turned it in her hands, thumbing the leaves as if they were prayer beads, and counted one hundred and nine leaves.

 Timon was silent.
 Tiet was silent.

-The glider flew until the air was a thin whisper, where a cable from the ship picked them up and reeled them in.
+The glider soared until the air was a thin whisper, where a cable from the ship picked them up and reeled them in.

 The *Epiphany* flew away, and for many nights the actinic light from its exhaust illuminated the forest and the island far below them.
 Days passed and the exhaust faded and the *Epiphany* was gone.